fiverbeyond/In-Otter-Words/_posts/2025-12-1-five-bad-books-from-FAIR.md

 Gather up some news reports of immigrant murderers, throw in some 'terrorist watchlist' references, plus some statistics about the number of Spanish speakers, and voila, you got your book written.

 "This newer, post-modern wave of immigrants isn't assimilating into our culture because, unlike their predecessors, they have adopted a kind of parasitic approach to the United States....
-They simply want to attach themselves to their American host and feed off of it while maintaining their nactive identities and cultures."[^1]
+They simply want to attach themselves to their American host and feed off of it while maintaining their nactive identities and cultures."[^tancredo_parasites]

-"In Mortal Danger" gets to be the representative of this boilerplate, only because its title is so funny.
+"In Mortal Danger" gets to be the representative of this boilerplate rubbish, only because its title is so funny.

 ## 4 - "Fighting Immigration Anarchy" by Daniel Sheehy

 Fighting Immigration Anarchy is very different from most restrictionist literature.
 Instead of building up a case for restrictions and punishments, the book reviews the lives of six prominent restrictionists, tracing their histories and generally agrandizing them as patriots.
 It's unique among FAIR's reading list as being more about building up a sense of restrictionist community, although having read through it, I can't imagine that even fellow restrictionists would be much entertained by reading good deeds of supposed role models... and for one of those role models, the book gets a frowny-face sticker from me.
 The role model in question is Barbara Coe, who is held in obvious regard and admiration by author Daniel Sheehy:

-"The following chapters tell the stories of six courageous citizens who answered their country's call to battle the powerful forces behind open borders and who have made a difference in preserving a recognizable America...Their courage and honesty have brought them admiration and support from many Americans."[^2]
+"The following chapters tell the stories of six courageous citizens who answered their country's call to battle the powerful forces behind open borders and who have made a difference in preserving a recognizable America...Their courage and honesty have brought them admiration and support from many Americans."[^sheehy_praises_coe]

-"Today, Coe and the [California Coalition for Immigration Reform] are recognized as immigration-reform leaders in California and at the national level."[^2]
+"Today, Coe and the [California Coalition for Immigration Reform] are recognized as immigration-reform leaders in California and at the national level."[^sheehy_praises_coe]

 Barbara Coe was active for much of her life in the Council of Conservative Citizens (renamed from the segregationist White Citizens Councils).
 This group decries miscegenation as being an afront to God, and said that black people were genetically inferior.
 Mrs. Coe's statements make it abundantly clear that she saw her crusades against illegal immigration as a continuation of her white separatist views.